thephpleague/csv/docs/9.0/index.md

 ### Exporting a database table as a CSV document

-A simple example to show you how to create and download a CSV from a `PDOStatement` object
+Create and download a CSV from a `PDOStatement` object

 ~~~php
 <?php